 What is also brilliant is that in the movie Peter tries to turn to Gwen Stacy’s dad for help.
 As a police captain he thought that would be a sound idea, except that Peter made a bad impression on him when he ate dinner in his home earlier in the film.
 What wasn’t so brilliant was how Peter discovers that the villain in The Amazing Spider-Man movie was hiding in the subway simply by observing a regular lizard entering the subway.
 Also not brilliant was how Curt Connors decided to increase the dosage of his experimental dosage, even after he had bad side effects.

 The interest in the Andrew Garfield sky-rocketed after the release of Spider-Man: No Way Home and the villain of the original movie makes an appearance again, even with the same actor Rhys Ifans.
 Before this, people loathed Andrew Garfield in the same way they loathed fruit cake around the holidays.
 Irritating, pretentious and unnecessary.
 The Lizard, though remained the villain in the Amazing Spider-Man movie that became beloved forever.
 Unfortunately in the movie he was not wearing his signature lab coat, a nice touch that gave a hint to the character being portrayed.
-If you are interested in knowing more about The Lizard, and have a few thousand dollars in your back pocket, you can try reading his first appearance in The Amazing Spider-Man comic book issue six.
+If you are interested in knowing more about The Lizard, and have a few thousand dollars in your back pocket, you can try reading (Affiliate Link) his first appearance in The Amazing Spider-Man comic book issue six.
 Fan of The Lizard?
 Leave a comment.